kmcarlson/SemesterProject2/README.md

 An auction site is looking to launch a website where users can add items to be bid on and bid on items other users have put up for auction.
 When a new user joins the website, they are given 1000 credits to use on the site.
 They can get credits by selling items and use credit by buying items.
 Non-registered users can search through the listings, but only registered users can make bids on listings
+If you are a student at noroff, you can create a user here.